Christ in All the Scriptures

 - This Epistle was addressed to Titus, the Bishop of Crete, a hard post (1:12,13).
 To him had been committed the difficult task of settling the differences at Corinth (2Cor 2:13; 12:18; 7:6-15).
 Paul's second Epistle to the Corinthians proves how successfully he had accomplished the mission.

-The Epistle deals - - with the qualifications of a Bishop or Elder (ch.
+- the qualifications of a Bishop or Elder (ch.
 1);

 The words ''God our Saviour'' and ''Christ our Saviour'' both occur in the same order in each of the three chapters of this Epistle, as if to emphasize the deity of our Lord.